thumbnail image

 WHO CAN PARTICIPATE?

 Hold Me Tight helps couples at any stage of a relationship who feel unable to find resolution to their moments of disconnection.
-It is most successful with couples who wish to establish a more secure emotional connection with one another, yet nevertheless, find themselves at an impasse in certain key moments.
+It is most successful with couples who wish to establish a more secure emotional connection with one another, yet nevertheless, find themselves at an impasse in key moments.
 Hold Me Tight has excellent outcomes with a wide range of couples diverse in age, cultural background, and sexual orientation.

 "Excellent workshop.
 You work seamlessly and beautifully together. you create a safe haven and yet do a great job of keeping us on track.
 You both are excellent listeners and distillers of information and encapsulating our ideas/ramblings.
 You are so respectful, compassionate and wise.
 Thank you for being there with us and for us.
 Highly recommend this for others."